CyberShadow/hax11/readme.md

 # dell4khack
-Hackbrary to hook calls to the RandR to fix the Dell 4k MST issue in quickiest and dirtiest way.
+Hackbrary to hook calls to the RandR to fix the 4k MST issue in quickiest and dirtiest way.

 # Usage
 Build the library: